-- If you mostly rely on extension cords in your house then you should call a qualified electrician in order to add more outlets.
+- Eight, if you mostly rely on extension cords in your house then you should call a qualified electrician in order to add more outlets.
 Since extension cords are supposed to be for temporary use only and it should not be utilized for a long period of time.
 Since extension cords heighten the risk of overheating which can result in an electrical fire.

-- If you are living in an old house that is more than 25 years old.
+- Ninth, if you are living in an old house that is more than 25 years old.
 You may consider calling a qualified electrician who can inspect the electrical system in your house in order to minimize the risks of electric hazards.
 In this way, you can be assured that your home is safe and up to standard.

 Remember, that you should not force yourself to fix everything on your own, especially if you do not have the right expertise.
 Do not hesitate to ask for professional help, as they are equipped with the right knowledge and skills in fixing electrical issues around your house.